Bhimavaram Assembly constituency

 Bhimavaram is a constituency in West Godavari district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Narasapuram Lok Sabha constituency.

-Ramanjaneyulu Pulaparthi(Anjibabu) is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Janasena Party.
+Ramanjaneyulu Pulaparthi is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Janasena Party.
 As of 2024, there are a total of 246,342 electors in the constituency.
 The constituency was established in 1951, as per the Delimitation Orders (1951).

 Mandals

 The mandals and wards that form the assembly constituency are: